nikitavoloboev/data/focusing/rules.md

 ## Share files
 - Temporary shares with [Transfer](https://transfer.sh).
-- More permanent shares are shared with Dropbox (wiki & articles).
+- More permanent shares with Dropbox (wiki & articles).
 Don't delete items from _shares_ folder unless the reference to it from either wiki or articles is gone.
 - If the files are stored on GitHub somewhere, I can use [Rawgit](http://rawgit.com/) to get a downloadable link of the raw file.

 ## Shipping a product